PaoloGB/firmware_AIDA/README.md

 # Scripts
 The repository also contains Python scripts used to test the hardware.
 These scripts rely on a few libraries not linked here, so they are unlikely to work "out of the box".

+# EUDAQ2
+The best way to operate on the TLU is by using the EUDAQ2 tools (provide link!).